alxwolf/ubios-cert/README.md

 ## Known bugs and unknowns

-Status as of February 14, 2021:
+Status as of February 15, 2021:

-* The automated certificate update has not been tested
-* There is no e-Mail address being registered with the account, so you will not receive expiration emails from LE
+* There is no email address being registered with the LE account, so you will not receive expiration emails from LE.
+As they will renew automatically, this should have no effect.

 ## Installation